Product Name: Pulse jet bag filter/pulse jet baghouse

-Compared with ESPs, pulse jet bag filters have following advantages:
+Compared with ESPs, pulse jet bag filters have the following advantages:

 - Bag filters have extremely high dust removal efficiency which can reach 99.99%;

-- Their dust removal efficiency will not be affected by the specific resistance, concentration, and particle size of the dust air;
+- Their dust removal efficiency will not be affected by the electrical resistivity, concentration, and particle size of the dust air;

 - Pulse jet baghouses adopt compartment structures, they can be overhauled in turn without affecting the operation of production equipment.

 - Bag filters can capture fine dust more effectively, their removal effect of heavy metal particles in the dust is better than that of electrostatic precipitators;